White Sox top Brewers 3-1 behind Lynn, avoid sweep

 TRAINER’S ROOM

-Brewers: CF Lorenzo Cain, on the IL since June 1 with strained right hamstring, is expected to join the Brewers this week in Pittsburgh, manager Craig Counsell said.
+Brewers: CF Lorenzo Cain, on the IL since June 1 with strained right hamstring, is expected to join the Brewers this week in Pittsburgh, Counsell said.
 Cain was hitting .240 in eight games at Triple-A Nashville through Saturday.

 UP NEXT